cloudmesh-book/book-latex-2018/cloud-technologies/all.md

-# Megastore and Spanner -o-
+# Megastore and Spanner :o:

 |          |                           |